TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. attribute:: FileCookieJar.delayload

-   If true, load cookies lazily from disk.
+   If true, load cookies lazily kutoka disk.
 This attribute should not be assigned to.
 This is only a hint, since this only affects performance, not behaviour (unless the cookies on disk are changing).
 A :class:`CookieJar` object may ignore it.
 None of the :class:`FileCookieJar` classes included in the standard